nicnocquee/monika/docs/src/pages/monika-hq.md

 - Show response time of the probe: average, slowest, fastest.
 - Uptime/Downtime in percentage.
 - Response time graph for the last two weeks.
 There is a dropdown to select which instance to display.
-- Latest failed checks: date, time, and the Monika instance
+- Latest failed checks: date, time, duration, and the Monika instance
+- Sent notifications list.
 - Change probe's request: URL, method, headers
 - Change probe's interval
 - Change probe's trueThreshold and falseThreshold